Joyous Lake

-Joyous Lake is an album by guitarist Pat Martino which was recorded in 1976 and first released on the Warner Bros. label.
+Joyous Lake is an album by guitarist Pat Martino, recorded in 1976 and released on the Warner Bros. label.

 Reception

 The AllMusic site rated the album with 3 stars.

 In an article for All About Jazz, Ian Patterson wrote: "The group interplay is tight and the soloing exhilarating, with Martino in exceptional, bebop-inspired form.
 Yet there is a melodicism within these grooves that seems to foreshadow the Pat Metheny Group... the record has stood the test of time, and for jazz-fusion fans anyway, it ranks as one of Martino's best."